“Progress is impossible without change; and those who cannot change their minds cannot change anything.”

 As fitness operators prepare to ramp up their recovery in 2022, what changes will be required for the industry to progress?

 With health now a top priority for everyone, and the latest Google data showing search-indicated demand for gym memberships is at sustained all-time-highs, there’s a growing sense of optimism that 2022 represents an opportunity for clubs to take substantial strides forward.
+While January will bring in a slew of new joiners, onboarding will be a key element in keeping them coming back and if implemented as a key focus in the new year will create a domino effect of retention the rest of 2022.

 For legendary club manager and author Herb Lipsman, the biggest opportunity for operators in 2022 is to break out and reach ‘the 80%’ – the majority of consumers who don’t currently engage with gyms.